 You will probably find you have no problem piping flowers onto parchment paper or onto an unfinished cake surface.
 You may have more difficulty getting them to stick on other surfaces such as fondant, brownies, or other baked goods besides cake.
 This can easily be fixed by spritzing a small amount of water on the surface of where you’d like to stick your flowers.

 7. Practice with All the Russian Piping Tips

 It’s always best to use a slow and steady hand, but practice with all the Russian piping tips and try piping flowers with different heights.
 You may find some flowers are prettier than others or that some are easier to pipe.
 Use what works best to your advantage for time and appearance purposes.
 Or at least something which is readily available on your reach.

 What Is the Russian Piping Technique?

 We’ve discussed some important tips and tricks to consider before you begin using your Russian piping tips.
-Now, we’ll go over step-by-step instructions of the process from start to finish.
+Now, we’ll go over step-by-step instructions for the process from start to finish.

 1. Color Your Buttercream

 Your buttercream will start off white so you’ll want to make as many colors as you want.
-Use a gel food coloring as opposed to a liquid or it will change the consistency of your buttercream and make it too watery to pipe.
-Make sure to make a green if you want to use a leaf tip to add leaves around your flowers.
+Use a gel food coloring as opposed to a liquid or it will change the consistency of your buttercream and make it too watery for the pipe.
+Make sure to make it green if you want to use a leaf tip to add leaves around your flowers.